 Poor functional or nutritional status (including severe obesity)

 Psychologic and social factors also play an important role in success of transplantation.
-For example, people who abuse drugs or who are psychologically unstable are less likely to firmly adhere to the necessary lifelong regimen of treatments and follow-up visits.
+For example, people with a substance use disorder s or those who are psychologically unstable are less likely to firmly adhere to the necessary lifelong regimen of treatments and follow-up visits.

 Eligibility decisions for patients with relative contraindications differ by medical center.
-Immunosuppressants are well-tolerated by and effective in HIV-positive transplant recipients.
+HIV infection is no longer considered an absolute contraindication because antivirals and immunosuppressants are usually well-tolerated by and effective in transplant recipients who require them.